RohanAlexander/AustralianPoliticians/README.md

 need for this dataset to exactly match the AustralianElections one), however her eligibility was challenged and her election was invalidated, so she was never a senator.

+adb is a link to the Australian Dictionary of Biography.

 ### by\_division\_mps.rda